dinesh-jay/dinesh-jay/README.md

 ### Hi there 👋

 - 🔭 I’m currently working in Book Of Records Team at Wealthsimple.
-If you see any number in our awesome apps, most likely my team computed it.
+Working on [Stock Lending](https://www.wealthsimple.com/en-ca/learn/what-is-securities-lending) Project.
 - 🌱 I’m currently learning how to build fast, scalable streaming applications.
 - 💬 Ask me about Distributed Systems, Software Architecture, AWS, Software Decomposition.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/radeeyjd)